sellout/flaky/docs/haskell-strict-PVP.md

 1. adding support for a new major (`B`-bumped) version of a dependency that follows Strict PVP;
 2. reducing the `C` bound on a dependency (for example, changing from `text ^>= {2.2.3}` to `text ^>= {2.2.1}`); or
 3. changes to non `^>=` bounds (for example, re-allowing a previously excluded version).

+##### restricting an existing dependency’s version range in any way

+This one is extremely counterintuitive, but the Cabal solver won’t select a version if its dependencies can’t be satisfied.
+So tightening a dependency’s bounds will only cause the previous version to be selected when the tighter bounds can’t be satisfied.

 ##### removing a dependency